dianavile/dianavile/README.md

   <summary>:zap: Education :books: </summary>

 ### IT Academy @[Barcelona Activa/Cibernarium](https://cibernarium.barcelonactiva.cat/es/it-academy) (2020)
  :books: In June, I started the FrontEnd Web Development Bootcamp at the IT Academy in Cybernarium, Barcelona Activa.
-Due to the Covid-19 pandemie, all material is online & partly inhouse.
+Due to the Covid-19 pandemie, the course if fully remote.
+We did create a studygroup to practice and do have some work together projects.
 Git, XAMPP, MySQL, SQL Queries, HTML5, CSS3 (Flexbox, Grid, Animations), SASS, Bootstrap, JavaScript, React & Redux are the skills we are trained.
 We also get classes in Algorithm and Object Oriented Programming (OOP) in JavaScript.

 ### UX Designer Nanodegree @[Udacity](https://www.udacity.com/course/ux-designer-nanodegree--nd578) (2020)
  :books: During the 3 month Nanodegree in UX Design, I gained insights in User Research, User Experience, Wireframing,Prototyping, Interactive Design, User Interface Design & Usability Testing.
 And created 4 UX projects.